Hearing Aid Batteries: Everything You Need to Know

 Hearing aid batteries that are rechargeable are becoming more common.
-There are a few reasons for this, such as improvements in rechargeable battery technology and an increasing production scale lowering the overall cost for the manufacturers.
+There are a few reasons for this, such as improvements in rechargeable battery technology and an increased production scale, lowering the overall cost for the manufacturers.

-Rechargeable hearing aid batteries are usually not removable from hearing aids and don’t need to be removed to be charged.
+Rechargeable hearing aid batteries are usually not removable from hearing aids and don’t need removal for charging.
 Most are lithium-ion-based and have a docking station for charging.
 These batteries can hold a charge for up to 30 hours and may not need replacing for five years.

-Rechargeable hearing aids may also cost a little more upfront, but don’t forget to account for not buying disposable batteries.
+Rechargeable hearing aids may also cost a bit more upfront, but don’t forget to account for not buying disposable batteries.

 Who Are They For?